amphi-ai/amphi-etl/README.md

 ## 🤝 Contributing

 - **Use and Innovate**: Try Amphi and share your use case with us.
 Your real-world usage and feedback help us improve our product.
-- **Voice Your Insights**: Encounter a glitch?
-Have a query?
+- **Voice Your Insights**: Encounter a bug?
+Have a question?
 Share them by submitting [issues](https://github.com/amphi-ai/amphi-etl/issues) and help us enhance the user experience.
 - **Shape the Future**: Have code enhancements or feature ideas?
 We invite you to propose [pull requests](https://github.com/amphi-ai/amphi-etl/pulls) and contribute directly.

-Every contribution, big or small, is celebrated.
-Join us in our mission to refine and elevate the world of ETL for data and AI. 😃
+Every contribution is helpful.

 <br/>